ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

   // to indicate that the agent's performing of action is complete:
   // - Method `FinishSuccessfully` indicates that action was performed
   // by agent successfully (sets class `action_finished_successfully`).
-  // It means that the agent solved specified task.
+  // It means that the agent solved specified problem.
   // - Method `FinishUnsuccessfully` indicates that action was performed
   // by agent unsuccessfully (sets class `action_finished_unsuccessfully`).
-  // It means that the agent didn't solved specified task.
+  // It means that the agent didn't solved specified problem.
   // - Method `FinishWithError` indicates that action was performed by agent
   // with error (sets class `action_finished_with_error`).
-  // It means that some incorrect situation in knowledge base occured.
+  // It means that some incorrect situation was occurred in knowledge base.
   // All these methods return objects of `ScResult` class.
   // You can’t create object of ScResult via constructor, because it is private. return action.FinishSuccessfully();